storipress/storipress-docs/content/en/blocks/providers.md

 ## Site Provider

-<alert type="info">This provider returns returns the name of your publication and its associated profile information (e.g. URLs for social media links).
+<alert type="info">This provider returns the name of your publication and its associated profile information (e.g. URLs for social media links).
 Unlike `DeskSection` or `Article`, this component will return the same result every time it is used.</alert>

 #### Basic Example